AdobeDocs/release-notes.en/current.md

 # [!DNL Adobe Experience Cloud] release notes

-Rick  New features and fixes in the [!DNL Adobe Experience Cloud].
+New features and fixes in the [!DNL Adobe Experience Cloud].

 >[!IMPORTANT]
 >This page contains pre-release content and is subject to change prior to the planned release.